Let the (hungry) buyer beware

 Retail is suffering and they are coming up with more creative ways to trade us goods and services for some of our battered bills.
 You may remember the great dollar, once thought of so highly across the world.

 Looking for a place to eat lunch last week I spotted a Subway and decided to eat there.
-As I looked for a place to park I thought of Jared, before all his legal troubles, when he was still the face of the deli dynasty because he lost all that weight by eating nothing but Subway, morning, noon and night.
+As I looked for a place to park I thought of Jarrod, before all his legal troubles, when he was still the face of the deli dynasty because he lost all that weight by eating nothing but Subway morning, noon and night.

-In the ad, Jared would hold up that old picture of himself, so we all knew he was telling the truth.
+In the ad, Jarrod would hold up that old picture of himself, so we all knew he was telling the truth.
 Then he showed us his old jeans, that he says used to fit him.
-Nothing personal, but I kind of got sick of seeing old Jared, probably like he got sick at the thought of eating another Subway.
+Nothing personal, but I kind of got sick of seeing old Jarrod, probably like he got sick at the thought of eating another Subway.

-The sign on the outside said “Regular Foot Long, $5 - All Day Every Day,” or something to that effect.
+The sign on the outside said, “Regular Foot Long, $5.00 - All Day Every Day,” or something to that effect.
 I stepped up to the counter, glad to be the second person in line.
-The guy working at the beginning of the counter - the bread, meat and cheese guy, asked the man in front of me if he wanted his sandwich toasted.
+The guy working at the beginning of the counter -- the bread, meat and cheese guy -- asked the man in front of me if he wanted his sandwich toasted.
 “No,” came the customer’s response.

+It was almost my turn and bread, meat, cheese guy turned to greet me after putting the other guy’s sub in the toaster.

 “What’ll it be for you sir?” he asked me next.